Elizabeth Donnelly: Character biography

+In the season 10 episode "Persona", Donnelly takes a leave of absence from her role as a judge to act as prosecutor on a cold case she was involved with in the 1970s, when a battered woman (Brenda Blethyn) murdered her husband.
+Donnelly admits to Det.
+Olivia Benson (Mariska Hargitay) that she was responsible for the woman escaping from custody and therefore took on the case due to "unfinished business".

 In the season 10 finale episode "Zebras", Donnelly is poisoned by a syringe (containing potassium chloride, the chemical used for lethal injections) that CSU Tech Intern Dale Stuckey (Noel Fisher) had placed on a chair in her home, resulting in her hospitalization.
 He did this to get revenge against her for berating him after he made a mistake that cost the prosecution a case.
 She survives, and is seen trying cases in later episodes.

-Credits

-Light appeared in a total of 25 episodes of SVU; 12 episodes as Bureau Chief ADA (more than any other character in the Bureau Chief capacity), and 13 episodes as Judge Donnelly.

-Reception

-Green and Dawn praised Donnelly's introduction, saying she was "the ballsiest character the franchise has ever invented – male or female."
-They also wrote that Donnelly helped to add depth to the DA's office.
-Clarissa from TVOvermind enjoyed Donnelly's reappearance in the season twelve episode "Behave".